data-integrations/google-cloud/docs/SpeechToText-transform.md

 **Transcription Text Field**: The field to store the transcription of the full audio data.
 It is generated using the transcription for each part with the highest confidence.

+**Service Account**  - service account key used for authorization
+* **File Path**: Path on the local file system of the service account key used for authorization.
+Can be set to 'auto-detect' when running on a Dataproc cluster.
+When running on other clusters, the file must be present on every node in the cluster.
+* **JSON**: Contents of the service account JSON file.